 Resolution is at the heart of every family law issue.
 However, navigating family law can be complicated, making it essential to seek expert legal guidance before moving forward.

-With years of experience navigating complex family law cases, Ben Carrasco brings board-certified expertise and steadfast dedication to the Hays County community.
-Whether you’re dealing with a divorce, child custody battle, or property division, The Law Office of Ben Carrasco provides personalized legal representation to help your family achieve the best possible outcome.
+With years of experience navigating complex family law cases, Ben Carrasco brings board-certified experience and steadfast dedication to the Hays County community.
+Whether you’re dealing with a divorce, child custody battle, or property division, The Law Office of Ben Carrasco, PLLC, provides personalized legal representation to help your family achieve the most beneficial possible outcome.

 Ben is the family law lawyer Hays County depends on for guidance during life’s most challenging transitions.
 Contact our firm today to schedule a consultation.